Repatriation

 Family, Friends and the Repatriation Process

 Whereas expat kids are concerned with fitting in with their new peers, adult expats have their own social obstacles to overcome throughout the repatriation process.
-In the first few weeks, friends, and relatives at home will mostly be supportive and solicitous, but this may soon change.
-Unless they have been expats themselves, they will not be sufficiently prepared for the initial confusion of “invisible immigrants” and their ongoing repatriation process.
+In the first few weeks, friends, and relatives at home will mostly be supportive and solicitous, but this may change.
+Unless they have been expats themselves, they will neither know nor understand what it means to be an “invisible immigrant” and how to best support former expats in their coming home from an international assignment.

 “I clashed a lot with my best friend and my mom after my repatriation from over five years in Singapore,” Wendy (46) from Baltimore recalls.
-“They didn’t want to hear about my time abroad any more – they’d just moved on while I was gone.
-My mom was mainly interested in talking about my youngest niece – her latest grand-child – and how she was doing in kindergarten, and my friend almost resented me for bringing up Singapore in our chats.”
+“They quickly got tired of hearing about my time abroad and were rather focused on how they themselves had moved on while I was gone.
+My mom, for example, was mainly interested in talking about my youngest niece – her latest grand-child – and how she was doing in kindergarten.
+And my best friend occasionally almost resented me for bringing up Singapore in our chats.”

-Wendy’s friend, who had never spent time abroad, felt like Wendy was showing off when she talked about her life in Singapore.
+Wendy’s friend, who had never spent any time in a foreign country except on holidays, felt like Wendy was showing off when she talked about her life in Singapore.
 “She accused me of monopolizing conversations with mutual friends.
-When I once complained about getting used to do managing my household without domestic help again, she made a couple of snide remarks about ‘entitlement issues’ and went home early.”
+When I once complained about getting used to managing my household without domestic help again, she made a couple of snide remarks about ‘entitlement issues’ and went home early.”

 Readjustment Issues

 When they go back to a more mundane sort of life back home, their loved ones do not know what the expats miss so much.
-It is especially the sense of newness and freshness that often characterizes life abroad which may get lost throughout the repatriation process.
+Next to having to adjust to fundamental cultural differences, it is especially the sense of newness and freshness that so often characterizes a stay abroad which is acutely missed throughout the repatriation process.

 Beating the Repatriation Blues

 For Wendy, it got better when she signed up for a transition seminar with an intercultural coach.
-“I met a few other expat spouses there, and now I’ve found new friends to share my experience with.
-They have even encouraged me to take up Chinese classes again and to volunteer as a contact person for other expat partners from my husband’s company.”
+“I met a few other former expats there, and now I’ve found new friends to share my experience with.
+They have even encouraged me to take up Chinese classes again and to volunteer as a contact person for other expats returning home from Singapore.”

-Ever since she has learned to cope with the repatriation process, she has been getting along much better with her friend from college.
-“I’m beating the repatriate blues, and now I can appreciate what she did while I was away – her professional achievements as a lawyer and her hiking trips to the Appalachians.
+Ever since she has learned to cope with the repatriation process, she has also been getting along much better with her friend from college.
+“I’m beating the repatriate blues, and now I can finally appreciate what she did while I was away, particularly her professional achievements as a lawyer.
 I guess I’ve come to terms with the repatriation process at last.”